maruruis/comic-books-app/README.md

 ## Known Bugs
-    the applications runs well there is no bugs
+    the applications runs well there is no bugs found

 ## Technologies used